 TIB strongly condemns violation of security and health right of RMG workers by factory owners; Public health held hostage to bargain advantage

-Transparency International Bangladesh (TIB) has strongly condemned the inhuman violation of safety and health right of RMG (readymade garments) workers as factory owners forced them to report to work under the threat of layoff at a time when public holiday has been announced upto 11 April to ensure social distancing as the key preventive measure against spread of Corona-Covid.
+Dhaka, 05 April 2020: Transparency International Bangladesh (TIB) has strongly condemned the inhuman violation of safety and health right of RMG (readymade garments) workers as factory owners forced them to report to work under the threat of layoff at a time when public holiday has been announced upto 11 April to ensure social distancing as the key preventive measure against spread of Corona-Covid.

-In a statement issued on 05 April 2020 to the media, TIB says that the insensitive act of factory owners which is detrimental to public interest has pushed tens of thousands of workers as well as people at large to severe risk of infection.
+In a statement issued today to the media, TIB says that the insensitive act of factory owners which is detrimental to public interest has pushed tens of thousands of workers as well as people at large to severe risk of infection.
 TIB considers it a violation of safety and health right of RMG workers that under pressure of the factory owners the workers have been forced to rush to workplace in extremely adverse conditions from very faraway for fear of losing job.

 Dr. Iftekharuzzaman, Executive Director of TIB says, “As advised by health experts, people are being strongly advised by the Government to stay indoors except for unavoidable emergencies for next few weeks which are considered to be of highest risk of Covid-19 spread in the country.
 Global supply chain of RMG related products is standstill and there is no scope shipment of products at this stage, while the RGM products or any of its ingredients are not perishable.
 It can be nothing but sheer selfish conspiracy that workers have been forced to report back at work and thereby magnify their as well as the wider society’s vulnerability to Corona-Covid.”